Holy Week Ceremonies and the Easter Triduum in Mitchelstown Parish

 A Redemptorist Priest will lead the Celebration and a number of Priests will be hearing

-& people from every parish in the diocese attend this Mass.
-So if you can go, you
+people from every parish in the diocese attend this Mass.
+So if you can go, you will

 All Eucharistic Ministers are asked to be present at the Mass of the Lord’s Supper